 Currently, Anastasia works as a professional actress, writer, and voice-over artist in Los Angeles.
 Her passions include the flying trapeze, horse back riding, adventure travel, skeet shooting, literature, philosophy, theater, film, history, and more – a boundless curiosity and desire to explore every aspect of modern and ancient life.

-Anastasia is currently in negotiation for rights to her newest screenplay, “I AM HUMAN”, a romantic comedy set against the backdrop of Hollywood, New Years 2025.
+Anastasia is currently in negotiation for rights to her newest screenplay, “I AM HUMAN”, a Sci-Fi Fantasy set against the backdrop of Hollywood, New Years 2025.
+The screenplay has been recognized as a finalist in notable screenplay competitions.